Cominuscule tableau combinatorics: Growth diagrams and dual equivalence

-Our proof techniques will be familiar to readers of \cite{Haiman:DE}; an aspect we regard as a feature, in view of our introductory remarks.
-However, a crucial step of our argument is different.
-We avoid using ``reading word orders'', which are important in \cite{Haiman:DE}, but unavailable to us (see further discussion in Section~3).
-This necessitates Lemmas~\ref{lemma:basic_equiv} and~\ref{prop:main}, which are deduced in a root-system independent manner.\footnote{It would be interesting to understand to what extent this approach generalizes to other $d$-complete poset cases studied by~\cite{Proctor}.}
+As mentioned above, several steps in our development of cominuscule dual equivalence will be familiar to readers of \cite{Haiman:DE}.
+However, a crucial step of our argument is different: we avoid using ``reading word orders'', which are important in \cite{Haiman:DE}, but unavailable to us (see further discussion in Section~3).
+This necessitates Lemmas~\ref{lemma:basic_equiv} and~\ref{prop:main}, which are deduced in a root-system independent manner.